 In the past, when my shoes were velcro only, there would be gaps gaping and eventually the velcro would lose some of its stickiness.

-The fit leaves me enough room to wear socks comfortably and I’ve thankfully never suffered from dumb toes or had any other negative side effects from wearing these shoes on the bike!
+The fit leaves me enough room to wear socks comfortably and I’ve thankfully never suffered from numb toes or had any other negative side effects from wearing these shoes on the bike!

 Check Out: What To Expect At Your First Cyclocross Race